odahu/odahu-examples/batch-inference/README.md

               during batch inference process.
 The goal of the predictor is handle input and provide output in kubeflow format.
               Predictor follows ODAHU Batch inference predictor image protocol.
+- `predictor_embedded` defines a predictor image with embedded model
 - `model` defines model files
     - `odahuflow.project.yaml` metadata file that is required by ODAHU
     - `multiplier.txt` file that contains multiplier.
 This file is used by predictor.py script